galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 >
 >    ![`UCSC table browser` tool, second screen for SNPs](../../images/101_07.png)
 >
 >    Make sure that *"Create one BED record per"* is set to `Whole Gene` (Whole Gene here really means Whole Feature), and click on **Send query to Galaxy**.
-You will get your second item in your analysis history.
+A second item will appear in your analysis history.
 >
 > 3. Now **rename** your new dataset to `SNPs` so we can easily remember what the file contains.
+>
+>    {% include snippets/rename_dataset.md name="SNPs" %}
 {: .hands_on}

 # Analysis

-## Find exons with the highest number of SNPs
+## Find exons with the most SNPs

-Let's remind ourselves that our objective is to find which exon contains the most SNPs.
-Therefore we have to join the file with the exon locations with the file containing the SNP locations (here "join" is just a fancy word for printing the SNPs and exons that overlap side-by-side).
+Our objective is to find which exon contains the most SNPs.
+Therefore we have to intersect the file with the exon locations with the file containing the SNP locations (here "intersect" is just a fancy word for printing SNPs and exons that overlap side-by-side).

 > ### {% icon comment %} Search bar
 >